stawel/opentx/README.md

 Original repo: https://github.com/opentx/opentx

-This is a "proof of concept" branch for the m9912 (h7) copter protocol, it combines the OpenTx firmware with the DeviationTx protocol part, in theory you should be able use any other DeviationTx protocol.
+This is a "proof of concept" branch it combines OpenTx firmware with the DeviationTx protocol part, in theory you should be able use any DeviationTx protocol.

 Tested on Tunring 9x,
-uses nrf24l01 through atmega64 SPI.
+uses nrf24l01 or a7105 through atmega64 SPI.

+Tested Protocols: H7 through nrf24l01 module, flysky through a7105 module

 nrf24l01 to atmega64 connection: